vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 So in the end, this message is a **protection mechanism against damaging your SR**.
 THe backup job will fail but maybe next time it will be run, that chain will be OK.

+> You can read more on this into our dedicated blog post regarding [XenServer coalesce detection](https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/).

 ### `SR_BACKEND_FAILURE_44 (insufficient space)`

 > This message could be triggered by any backup method.